GodZer/PFE-ARGOS/App/README.md

-# Welcome to your CDK Python project!
+# Welcome on our CDK Python project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`projet_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates the CDK app with an instance of a stack (`ARGOS_STACK`)

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .venv directory.
 To create the virtualenv